-Before former Center Director Rob Strain was appointed on Aug.
+Before then-Center Director Rob Strain was appointed on Aug.
 4, 2008, Obenschain served as the acting director of the Goddard Space Flight Center.
 He was named to that position by NASA Administrator Michael Griffin in May 2008 after the previous center director, Dr. Ed Weiler, was named the associate administrator for the Science Mission Directorate.

 Previously, Obenschain was appointed as the director of Flight Projects Directorate in September of 2004 and was responsible for the day-to-day management of the more than 40 space and Earth science missions in formulation or implementation at Goddard as well as the coordination of the Earth Science Technology Office.